 At the heart of the training provided in IICP College lies the belief that people are experts in the story of their own lives.
 With a strong emphasis on student support and flexibility, learners are supported in working toward their goals.

-This is a part-time course, with 13 full teaching days (9:00am-5:00pm) delivered between July 2018 and March 2019, with additional time, up until September 2019, afforded to learners to attain the clinical supervision hours requirements
+This is a part-time course, with 13 full teaching days (9:00am- 5:00pm) delivered between June 2019 and March 2020, with additional time, up until September 2020, afforded to learners to attain the clinical supervision hours requirements, and self-directed learning.

 Dates and Times